-- 2. Cut three fish out of newspaper text. - 3.
-Adhere all the fish to a full sheet of newspaper, hiding the newsprint fish as well as possible. - 4.
+- 1. Cut out three red, three blue and three yellow fish out of construction paper (or 3 other different colors). - 2.
+Cut three fish out of newspaper text. - 3.
+Adhere all fish to a full sheet of newspaper, hiding the newsprint fish as well as possible. - 4.
 Tape your creation to a wall and have it covered before students arrive.